Make a claim

-Common examples of where things can go wrong includes inadequate lifting equipment, insufficient staffing levels or a general lack of training.
-If you are asked to lift an item weighing 20kg above head height for example, your employer is in breach of the manual handling guidelines and if you suffer an injury they should be held accountable.
+Common examples of where things can go wrong include inadequate lifting equipment, insufficient staffing levels or a general lack of training.
+If you are asked to lift an item weighing 20kg above head height, for example, your employer is in breach of the manual handling guidelines and if you suffer an injury they should be held accountable.

 If you have been injured due to lifting, pushing or pulling something it is important that you report your accident to your employer immediately.
 If possible find out the weight of the item you were moving and seek medical attention from a First Aider.
 You will also need to get medical advice from your GP or local hospital as soon as practicable.